 Do you have any suggestions on things to do on a budget in Hiroshima?

-Franca, an Italian female who, after having dreamed about travelling for years, has finally left her job, comfort zone and sold everything she owned to set off on the journey of a life time.
-Since June 2012, Franca has been travelling full-time in search of the best Architecture, Art, Design & Music the world has to offer, sharing everything he finds along with her partner & co-blogger, Dale Davies.
+Franca, an Italian female who, after having dreamed about traveling for years, has finally left her job, comfort zone and sold everything she owned to set off on the journey of a life time.
+Since June 2012, Franca has been traveling full-time in search of the best Architecture, Art, Design & Music the world has to offer, sharing everything he finds along with her partner & co-blogger, Dale Davies.
 You can follow her and Dave’s adventure on their blog, Twitter or Facebook.